I love new beginnings. Starting a new year, chapter or phase brings with it new possibilities and hope.

-New Year’s Resolutions have a bad reputation mainly because we say them out-loud, but we don’t follow up and follow through on them.
-If you want 2017 to be different, share your objectives and projects with one or more of your closest friends, family members, and/or professional associates and ask them to hold you to account for your 90, 60 and 30-day action plan.
+New Year’s Resolutions have a bad reputation mainly because we say them out loud, but we don’t follow up and follow through on them.
+If you want 2019 to be different, share your objectives and projects with one or more of your closest friends, family members, and/or professional associates and ask them to hold you to account for your 90, 60 and 30-day action plan.
 Schedule follow-up conversations with them to review progress and adhere to these, even if you are behind.

-I wish for all of us that 2017 will be the best year ever!
+I wish for all of us that 2019 will be our best year ever!